sineflow/ElasticsearchBundle/Resources/doc/mapping.md

 ```
 > Do not forget to also set the `parent` property of the `@ES\Document` annotation to specify the parent entity for that type.

+**WARNING**: If using Elasticsearch 1.x, the parent property value will NOT be populated when retrieving documents, as Elasticsearch does not return it by default!

 ## Object class annotation

 Object classes are almost the same as document classes: